-Fees for services provided by natural persons domiciled in Switzerland and abroad (outside the EU/EFTA) must be subject to the deduction of the AVS/AI/APG/AC if they are not self-employed.
+Fees for services provided by natural persons domiciled in Switzerland and abroad (outside the EU/EFTA/UK) must be subject to the deduction of the AVS/AI/APG/AC if they are not self-employed.

 These may include services from external providers in the field of education (lecturers, experts) as well as other services such as consulting, translation and event management.

-EPFL employees who invite, hire and set the remuneration conditions for external service providers must inform them that their fees will be subject to Swiss social security and tax in accordance with the laws and directives in force.
+EPFL employees who invite, hire and set the remuneration conditions for external service providers must inform them that the work cannot be done remotely from abroad and that their fees will be subject to Swiss social security and tax in accordance with the laws and directives in force.

 - Fees less than or equal to CHF 2,300 from individuals are paid without deduction.
 The accounsting documents (payment order A/invoice and required annexes) must be sent to the Accounting Department.